Temecula Valley Wineries Walking & Driving Tours

-Temecula is less than an hour away from downtown San Diego via I-15 and if you live in Escondido, it’s less than 20 minutes away.
+Temecula Valley Wineries Walking and Driving tours are less than an hour away from downtown San Diego via I-15 and if you live in Escondido, it’s less than 20 minutes away.
 So no matter where you live, a visit to Temecula’s wine country region is definitely worth the trip!

 Temecula is also home to dozens of fabulous restaurants, some of which are featured on our Restaurants page.
 Their locations can be found on the map in this chapter.